Hunting & Fishing

 Elk & deer hunting

 Elk and deer hunting within the Conservation Areas can be very rewarding.
 Hunters are strongly advised to thoroughly plan ahead for access, as well as potential recovery of the carcass if the hunt is successful.
 Motorized vehicles are not authorized on the property at all.
 Hunters may utilize pack horses, alpaca, or a game cart to retrieve the harvested game.
 This can be a very cumbersome effort due to the extreme rugged terrain if not properly prepared for.
 Only permitted hunters may carry hunting rifles within their hunting party.
 Permitted hunters may be accompanied by others during their hunt, and other party members may help with all other aspects of the hunt, excluding shooting game.
-Handguns are not allowed on the property unless specifically authorized.
+Handguns are not allowed on the property.

 Fishing – Two sites only